KarolS/millfork/docs/abi/calling-convention.md

 * if the function has one parameter of size two bytes, it is passed via the HL register pair

+* if the function has one parameter of size three bytes, its least significant two bytes are passed via the HL register pair and the most significant byte is passed via the E register

+* if the function has one parameter of size four bytes, its least significant word is passed via the HL register pair and the most significant word is passed via the DE register pair

 * otherwise, all parameters are passed via static locations

 #### Return values: